A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Introduction

 \section{Introduction}

-A deep understanding of rarefied and multi-scale hypersonic ﬂows is critical for the aerodynamic design of spacecraft, ultra-low orbital vehicles and plumes.
-Usually, the rarefaction degree of gas is quantified by the Knudsen ($Kn$) number $Kn=\lambda/L$, where $\lambda$ is the gas mean free path, and $L$ is the characteristic length of the object in the ﬂow.
-According to the $Kn$ number, the flow can be classified qualitatively into continuum flow ($Kn<0.001$), slip flow ($0.001<Kn<0.1$), transitional flow ($0.1<Kn<10$) and free molecular flow ($Kn>10$).
-Multi-scale flow is a term with a broad engineering background that refers to the coexistence of different flow regimes.
-For instance, considering the flow of near-space vehicles and micro-/nano-electro-mechanical systems (MEMS/NEMS), several flow regimes including continuum flow, slip flow, and even free molecule flow will exist in the same computational domain, and the local $Kn$ number may fluctuate by many orders of magnitude.
-As essential parts of the flow process, the gas-gas interaction (GGI) and gas-surface interaction (GSI) are handled by flow solvers and boundary conditions, respectively.
+A profound comprehension of rarefied and multi-scale hypersonic flows is essential for the aerodynamic design of spacecraft, ultra-low orbital vehicles, and rarefied plumes related to rocket exhausts and spacecraft propulsion systems.
+Typically, the degree of gas rarefaction is quantified by the Knudsen number ($Kn$), defined as $Kn = \lambda / L$, where $\lambda$ is the molecular mean free path and $L$ is the characteristic length of the flow.
+According to $Kn$, the flow can be divided into continuum ($Kn<0.001$), slip ($0.001<Kn<0.1$), transitional ($0.1<Kn<10$) and free molecular flows ($Kn>10$).
+Multi-scale flows are prevalent in engineering applications, particularly in the study of fluid dynamics for near-space vehicles and micro-/nano-electro-mechanical systems (MEMS/NEMS).
+In such scenarios, a variety of flow regimes—ranging from continuum flow to slip flow and even free molecular flow—can coexist within the same computational domain.
+As essential aspects of fluid dynamics, gas-gas interactions (GGI) and gas-surface interactions (GSI) are handled by flow solvers and boundary conditions, respectively.